sphothitay/CP476_Project/README.md

   + At the very least have a "Are you sure you want to leave?" prompt

+## Security Disclaimer

-Disclaimer: This application is a school project, and proper security measures have not been taken.
+This application is a school project, and proper security measures have not been taken.
 To make this app secure, we would have to:

 + Use secure sessions, [Flask sessions are unsafe](https://blog.miguelgrinberg.com/post/how-secure-is-the-flask-user-session)\
 + Serve the app over HTTPS instead of HTTP
-+ Deploy the app with a (proper server](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment), such as IIS or WSGI
++ Deploy the app with a [proper server](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment), such as IIS or WSGI